 What is the graduation rate for SDSU DPT students?

-Our overall graduation rate for our first three classes is 94.4%.
+Our overall graduation rate for our most recent five classes is 100%.

-What is the licensure rate for SDSU DPT graduates?
+What is the NPTE licensure rate for SDSU DPT graduates?

 What is the employment rate for SDSU DPT students?

 The employment rate for our five most recent cohorts (Classes of 2018-2022) was 100% (within 6 months of licensure).

 Can I work while I am in DPT school?

 Due to the time intensive nature of the Program, outside employment is discouraged.

 On-campus housing is available for students.
 Additional information about on-campus housing is available online.